Appalachian State visits Perkins and Mercer

 Macon, Georgia; Wednesday, 2 p.m.
 EST

-BOTTOM LINE: Mercer faces Appalachian State after Quinton Perkins II scored 20 points in Mercer’s 95-83 win against the Eastern Kentucky Colonels.
+BOTTOM LINE: Mercer takes on Appalachian State after Quinton Perkins II scored 20 points in Mercer’s 95-83 win over the Eastern Kentucky Colonels.

 The Bears have gone 2-0 in home games.
 Mercer is fifth in the SoCon with 14.8 assists per game led by Baraka Okojie averaging 5.0.